 Some pupils will receive homework in English and Maths to support their learning.
 If your child is finding homework a challenge please come into school so we can discuss it together.
 Your child may also be set some homework tasks based online using a site called 'Purple Mash'.

-This Spring term, some of the things we are looking at:
+This Summer term, some of the things we are looking at: